Chapter 4

 inertial systems.

-*) The rotating space near the black hole
+*) The rotating space near the

-they were oriented in the outer part of the disk.
+of how they were oriented in the outer part of the disk.
 The

 configuration of the inner part of the accretion disk is